JKromme/PracticalMachineLearning/pml_analysis.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-42.png)

-The random forest model performs far better, therefore this model is used to predict the values in the testset.
+The random forest model performs far better than the tree, therefore this model is used to predict the values in the testset.
 The values are already submitted and it scored a 20 out of 20 correct. roll_belt is by far the best predictor, followed by yaw_belt, pitch_forearm and magnet_dumbbell_z.